-- frequent and strong itching of the anal area
+- strong, frequent itching of the anal area

-- restless sleep due to the itching and discomfort
+- restless sleep due to anal itching and discomfort

 - pain, rash, or other skin irritation around the anus